qingyang23/qingyang23/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Applied AI and Analytics in Singapore Polytechnic
-- 🔭 I’m currently working on AI Machine Learning and Data Analytics

 <!--
 **qingyang23/qingyang23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.